axllent/wiregod/README.md

 ## Usage:

 - `wiregod up` - Bring a WireGuard interface online.
 If you have more than one WireGuard config then you are presented a choice.
 - `wiregod down` - Take a WireGuard interface offline.
-If you have more than one WireGuard config then you are presented a choice.
+If you have more than one WireGuard interface active then you are presented a choice.
+- `wiregod ip` - Get your public ip.
+- `wiregod status` - Show connection status.

 ## Requirements

 - `sudo`, `wireguard`, `wireguard-tools` installed
-- At least one working wireguard configuration
+- At least one working WireGuard configuration